Here is a helpful list of common words and phrases used by the Temple Community that you may hear around campus!

 Class Standing: Classifications (Freshman, Sophomore, Junior, Senior) used to indicate progress toward degree completion.
 This classification changes when you reach thresholds of 30, 60, and 90 completed credit hours.

 Convocation: Convocation at Temple University is a tradition that occurs annually during Welcome Week.
-This formal ceremony, which follows school and college meetings, celebrates the arrival of the new class of undergraduate students, freshmen and transfers.
+This formal ceremony, which follows school and college meetings, celebrates the arrival of the new class of first-year and transfer undergraduate students.

 Co-requisite: A course that must be taken during the same semester as another course.

 Course Load: The number of credits a student is attempting during any semester or session.
 The amount of credits taken within a semester could change a student's classification as a Part-Time (less than 12 credits) or a Full-Time (12-18 credits) student.

 Course Registration Number (CRN): A unique number assigned to each course offered within a session that is needed to register for the class.

 Credits: Each course taken at Temple will have an assigned number of credits, normally between 1-4 per class.
 It is important to keep track of how many Credits you have completed and taken each semester to ensure efficient progress towards completing your degree program.

 DARS: Undergraduate students and their advisors use the Degree Audit Reporting System to plan and track a student’s academic career at Temple.